simfender/xplanel/README.md

 That's all!

 The uploaded script in the repository has all functions displayed in the first image and works for the ZIBO 737 aicraft.
-In ordwr to make it working with another 737 aicraft you have to change all datarefs and commands reported in the config.json.
+In order to make it working with another aicraft you have to change all datarefs and commands reported in the config.json.
 It's something in alpha stage and I have to say that this script is provided "AS IS", without warranty of any kind.

+I've tested it on Windows 10 64 bit, I really do not know If could work on other os.
+Feel free to try it out.

-I had a fun making this, hope you'll enjoy it!
+I had a lot of fun on making this, really, hope you'll enjoy it!
 Happy Flying!

 --It's the first time I use Python and GitHub so please understand me for any kind of errors I've made!--